 UW-Madison Ombuds remain available to serve the university community.
 At this time we are primarily working remotely by phone or video conferencing.
 In-person meetings are possible by special arrangement.
 Contact us at: 608-265-9992 and leave a message, or via email at uwombuds@mailplus.wisc.edu.

-The Ombuds Office was created to provide an alternative resource for all UW–Madison employees (faculty, academic staff, university staff, graduate assistants, post-docs, and student staff members) seeking assistance with work related issues.
+The Ombuds Office was created to provide an alternative resource for all UW–Madison employees (faculty, academic staff, university staff, graduate assistants, post-docs, and student staff members) seeking assistance with work-related issues.

 The University of Wisconsin is an Equal Opportunity and Affirmative Action Employer.
+For more information, see the Ombuds website.

 To Apply

-To ensure consideration, interested individuals should send the following materials, preferably via email, to ombudssearch@provost.wisc.edu or to Office of the Provost UW–Madison, Room 150 Bascom Hall, 500 Lincoln Drive, Madison, WI 53706, no later than March 3, 2023:
+To ensure consideration, interested individuals should send the following materials, preferably via email, to ombudssearch@provost.wisc.edu or to Office of the Provost UW–Madison, Room 150 Bascom Hall, 500 Lincoln Drive, Madison, WI 53706, no later than October 28, 2024:

 - The names and contact information of three references who can speak to your skills and abilities.
 References will not be contacted until candidates have been notified.

-If you have questions about the position, contact one of the current Ombuds, or call us at (608) 265-9992.
+If you have questions about the position, contact one of the current ombuds, or call (608) 265-9992.

-Jane Dymond jane.dymond@wisc.edu
+- Jane Dymond jane.dymond@wisc.edu

-Rob Howell rbhowell@wisc.edu
+- Rob Howell rbhowell@wisc.edu

-Gloria Hawkins gvhawkin@wisc.edu
+- Gloria Hawkins gvhawkin@wisc.edu

-Tom Kuech tfkuech@wisc.edu
+- Tom Kuech tfkuech@wisc.edu

 About the Ombuds Office